-Aurore returns to its familiar place in the heart of winter to celebrate its 10th anniversary!
-We are thrilled to welcome our audience once again to the church of St. Paul from 26th to 29th January 2023.
+The 12th Aurore celebrates the 500th anniversary of Giovanni Pierluigi da Palestrina!
+We are thrilled to welcome our audience once again to the church of St. Paul in from 30th January to 2nd February 2025.

 All our concerts take place in the architecturally and acoustically magnificent church of St. Paul in Vallila, Helsinki.
 45 minutes before each concert we invite the audience to meet the artists, hear a short presentation of the evenings repertoire and instruments, and enjoy a warming cup of coffee or tea.

-Aurores artistic planning is led by an artistic committee, which this year includes Mats Lillhannus, David Hackston and George Parris.
+Aurores artistic planning is led by an artistic committee, which includes singers Mats Lillhannus and David Hackston, singer and choir conductor George Parris, early music flutist Sini Vahervuo, and lutenist Mikko Ikäheimo.

 “Renaissance music is beautiful, empowering and meditative.
 The feeling of shared humanity in the music flows through us when listening to it, and makes us forget how old the music truly is.
 Renaissance music still has a voice today, and it continues to touch the people of the 21st century equally as much as the audiences of its own time.”